Shared-Reality-Lab/IMAGE-Monarch/README.md

 ```

 ### How do I use the application?
-Once you have successfully installed the Monarch application, refer the [User Guide](UserGuide.md) for details on using the IMAGE-Monarch application.
+Once you have successfully installed the Monarch application, refer the [User Guide](UserGuide.md) for details on using the application.

 ## Details...
 ### Tactile graphics